Akasen: Etymology

 The term 'akasen' literally translates as "red-line".
 Though similar to another term previously used for red-light districts, "yūkaku", 'akasen' was used as a collective term for red-light districts only between 1946 and 1958, following an issue ordered by GHQ (SCAPIN 642) nationwide to abolish Japan's legalised system of sex work.

 Another term, lit. "blue-line"' (青線, 'aosen'), was used for "non-permitted" or "non-legal" sex industry districts.
-In Tokyo, the area directly across the Sumida river from Yoshiwara (Tamanoi, now called Higashi Mukōjima) was a well-known aosen district; it features in some of Kafū Nagai's short stories.
+In Tokyo, Tamanoi (now called Higashi Mukōjima), the area directly across the Sumida River from Yoshiwara, was a well-known aosen district; it features in some of Kafū Nagai's short stories.

 The term 'akasen' is often compared directly with the term "red-light district" in the west.
 However, this does not explain why the counterpart "non-permitted districts" were known as aosen (blue-line) districts.
 In practice, "aosen" and "akasen" referred to the colors on municipal zoning maps that outlined brothel districts (akasen) and "normal" entertainment districts (aosen).